Defence Force wants charges over death of soldier dismissed

 NZDF had previously argued to have the charges under the act be dismissed by the courts, which was declined by the District Court late last year.

-Kahotea's wife sat quietly in the courtroom, acknowledged by McKechnie, who said the soldier's death was a "tragic loss" for his family, regiment and wider NZDF.
+Kahotea's partner sat quietly in the courtroom, acknowledged by McKechnie, who said the soldier's death was a "tragic loss" for his family, regiment and the wider NZDF.

-His loved ones called him a treasured son, brother, uncle, cousin, partner and father, and described him as a dedicated professional in a public notice after his death.
+In a public notice after his death, his loved ones called him a treasured son, brother, uncle, cousin, partner and father, and described him as a dedicated professional.

 In a statement posted to social media in 2019, Chief of Army Major General Boswell informed the public of Kahotea's death.